Planar Graphs & Euler's Formula

 Proposition: Double Dual

 The dual graph captures complementary structural information.
-If \(T\) is a spanning tree of \(G\), then the edges of \(G^*\) corresponding to \(E(G) \setminus E(T)\) form a spanning tree of \(G^*\).
+If \(T\) is a spanning tree of \(G\), then the edges of \(G^*\) corresponding to \(E(G) \setminus E(T)\) form a spanning tree of \(G^*\) — a result known as the tree-cotree decomposition.
 This complementary tree principle connects tree enumeration (Cayley's formula, Kirchhoff's matrix tree theorem from Trees & Enumeration) to the dual perspective.
 In 3D computer vision, triangle meshes have a natural dual where each triangular face becomes a vertex; convolution operations on this dual graph process face-level data (such as surface normals), complementing vertex-level message passing in graph neural networks.

 The f-Vector Perspective